Brexit is back and the stakes are higher than ever - KESQ

 But talks have so far failed to achieve a breakthrough on two key sticking points: fishing rights and rules on government aid to companies.

 Hopes for a deal were nearly killed off earlier this month when British Prime Minister Boris Johnson instigated a confrontation with Brussels by saying he intended to break the terms of the divorce agreement that settled the country’s departure from the European Union.
-(That dispute rumbles on after talks on Monday failed to clear the air.)
+(That dispute rumbles on after talks on Monday failed to clear the air and Johnson’s Conservative Party backed legislation to carry out that threat in a vote in parliament late Tuesday.)

 The idea that the United Kingdom would intentionally break international law sparked a political controversy at home and was roundly condemned in European capitals.
 But the uproar was quickly overshadowed by an alarming rise in the number of new coronavirus cases in Britain.